rhk7913/archlinux.github.io/index.md

 ```
 cat /etc/locale.conf
 ```
-**Note:** If you uncomment the wrong localization, you may run into issues opening your terminal when you get the GUI stage of Arch.
+**Note:** If you uncomment the wrong localization, you may run into issues opening your terminal when you get using your GUI.
 I accidentally uncommented the localization right above en_US.UTF-8 UTF-8 and I kept having trouble opening my terminal the first few times I used the GUI.
-I ended up having to edit /etc/locale.gen again, but the terminal functioned correctly again!
+I ended up having to edit /etc/locale.gen again and the terminal functioned correctly again!

 ## Network Configuration